vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 The recently introduced multi-threading brings even more problems due to the lack of proper addressing of the data races in the language.
 As most of the other design decisions in Crystal, this one has been taken somewhere in Manas without any open discussion.

-I've spent two years in the Crystal ecosystem, and it did not moved forward a bit, only backwards (bye, [Serdar](https://twitter.com/sdogruyol), bye [Julien](https://twitter.com/ysbaddaden)).
+I've spent two years in the Crystal ecosystem, and it did not move forward a bit, only backwards (bye, [Serdar](https://twitter.com/sdogruyol), bye [Julien](https://twitter.com/ysbaddaden)).
 A brilliant idea is buried by lack of focusing on the community needs.
 A hard lesson to learn.
 It's time for (_spoiler alert_) Crystal done right.

 ## Backwards Compatibility

-One would now jump into proudly announcing another language they've come up with, an utopia-grade solution to replace both C++ and Rust once and forever.
+One would now jump into proudly announcing another language they've come up with, a utopia-grade solution to replace both C++ and Rust once and forever.

 But the "forever" claim is kinda sloppy.

 Remember how I mentioned earlier that backwards compatibility is not _that_ good?
-The truth is that there will always be unforeseeable new features at some point, which have to be implemented so a language stays competitive.
+The truth is that there will always be unforeseeable new features at some point, which have to be implemented, so a language stays competitive.
 For example, coroutines, a term coined in 1958, were not much of interest until 2010's...

 A product aiming to preserve backwards compatibility has to somehow insert new features into existing rules without introducing breaking changes.

-C++ is a great primer on how not to.
+C++ is an excellent primer on how not to.
-Constrained by existing implementations, they add overly complicated `co_await` functionality into the standard library with auxiliary garbage, which instead should have been built into the language itself (the functionality, not the garbage).
+Constrained by existing implementations, they add overly complicated `co_await` functionality into the standard library with extra garbage, which instead should have been built into the language itself (the functionality, not the garbage).

 Another ad-hoc example is C++20 concepts.
 Instead of allowing to restrict generic arguments in-place, a new `requires` syntax is added, which is quite cumbersome: see [this](https://akrzemi1.wordpress.com/2020/01/29/requires-expression/) and [this](https://akrzemi1.wordpress.com/2020/03/26/requires-clause/).